ubuntu/authd/README.md

-ensure the secure management of identity and access for Ubuntu machines anywhere in the world, on desktop and the server. authd's modular design makes it a versatile authentication service that can integrate with multiple identity providers.
-MS Entra ID is currently supported and several other identity providers are under active development.
+ensure the secure management of identity and access for Ubuntu machines anywhere in the world, on desktop and the server. authd's modular design makes it a versatile authentication service that can integrate with multiple identity providers. `MS Entra ID` and `Google Cloud's Identity and Access Management` are currently supported and several other identity providers are under active development.

 ## Documentation